Skip to main content

 This function alone can be illuminating, revealing patterns that might otherwise go unnoticed in the ebb and flow of daily life.
 The app provides the raw material for a more informed conversation about your health.

 Moreover, many applications offer educational content, providing general information about hormonal health, nutrition, and exercise.
-They can introduce you to concepts like the follicular and luteal phases of the or the importance of blood sugar stability.
+They can introduce you to concepts like the follicular and luteal phases of the menstrual cycle or the importance of blood sugar stability.
 This foundational knowledge is empowering.

 It gives you a lexicon to better understand and describe your own physiological processes.
 The application, in this sense, is a primer, a preparatory course in the science of your own body.
 It equips you with the language and the preliminary data to engage more deeply with your health journey.